roschaefer/rundfunk-mitbestimmen/README.md

 ### Backend

 The backend is responsible to store the data.
 Who wants to pay for which broadcast and how much?
-Users are related to broadcasts via `selections` in the database.
-The `response` on the selection model can be either `negative`, `neutral` and `positive` and indicates whether a user wants to give money to a broadcast.
+Users are related to broadcasts via `impressions` in the database.
+The `response` on the impression model can be either `negative`, `neutral` and `positive` and indicates whether a user wants to give money to a broadcast.
 If the `response` is positive, the `amount` further specifies how much to pay for a broadcast.
 So, the sum of all amounts per user must not exceed